We weren’t sure what to expect from our family getaway to Jackson Mississippi.

 We’re usually wary of food traveling in the South as it has a reputation for fried food and a BBQ.
 Being gluten intolerant this brings out a bit of trepidation.

 The food in Jackson was incredible.

 We had some of the best meals so far on our road trip across the country.

 You can still get some of that great southern cooking (some of which has won James Beard awards) but you can also get more modern twists on southern food.

-You can read more about some of those dishes in our post on things to do in Jackson with kids coming soon!
+You can read more about some of those dishes in our post on things to do in Jackson with kids!

 Parents, know you will be satisfied.